 These are the two big reasons to buy expensive headlamps over cheap rip-offs.
 You can probably come up with a few more reasons on your own, or, read our full list here

 If you’re in a job that requires the best headlamp possible – get the Ultra Rush by Petzl.

 If you’re doing some extreme ultra distance event and you need a headlamp that can handle torrential rain, and falls on hard rock – get the Ultra Rush Petzl with the belt cable.

-If you’re a runner, get the Petzl Nao Plus with a couple extra batteries.
+If you’re a runner, get the Petzl Nao Plus with a couple of extra batteries.